-Public Spaces & Communal Areas
+🚔 Public Spaces & Communal Areas

 Surfaces frequently touched by multiple people should be cleaned and disinfected at least daily.
 More frequent cleaning and disinfection may be required based on level of use including, but not limited to, front desk check-in counters, bell desks, elevators and elevator buttons, door handles, public bathrooms, vending machines, ice machines, room keys and locks, ATMs, escalator and stair handrails, gym equipment and shower areas, pool seating and surrounding areas, dining surfaces and all seating areas.
+To ensure cleaning and disinfection protocols are met, monitor for compliance on a regular basis.
 For more information, please refer to CDC guidelines on cleaning and disinfecting public spaces.

-Guest Rooms
+📇 Guest Rooms

+In accordance with the CDC guidelines for Workers Information for Hotels, Resorts and Lodges, guestrooms occupied by the same customer over multiple days should not be cleaned daily, unless requested.
+The frequency of room cleaning during a guest's stay will be based on guest requirements.
 Cleaning and disinfecting protocols will require that particular attention is paid to high-touch, hard nonporous items including television remote controls, toilet seats and handles, door and furniture handles, water faucet handles, nightstands, telephones, in-room control panels, light switches, temperature control panels, alarm clocks, luggage racks and flooring.
-The frequency of room cleaning during a guest's stay may be altered based on guest requirements.
-In accordance with CDC guidelines, Housekeeping staff should wait at least 15 minutes before entering a guest's room for cleaning to allow for adequate time for air exchange following the quest's departure, and will discard all single use items provided by the hotel that were used by the guest during their stay, or left by the guest.
+In accordance with CDC guidelines, Housekeeping staff should discard all single use items provided by the hotel that were used by the guest during their stay, or left by the guest.
 If bulk personal care items are used, the cleaning staff should clean and disinfect all high touch surfaces in the room including any bulk toiletry items that may have been used or touched by guests prior to the next occupant.

-Laundry
+😇 Laundry

-Linens, towels and laundry should be washed in accordance with CDC guidelines, including washing items as appropriate in accordance with the manufacturer's instructions.
-Where possible, launder items using the warmest permissible water setting for the items and dry items completely.
-Avoid shaking dirty linens and bag it in the guest room to eliminate excess contact while being transported to the laundry facility.
+Sheets, towels, and food & beverage linen are the items that are in closest contact with hotel guests, and should be washed in accordance with CDC guidelines, including washing items as appropriate in accordance with the manufacturer's instructions.
+Where possible, launder items using the warmest permissible water setting for items and dry items completely.
+Items should be collected, processed and replenished in accordance with established industry and CDC guidelines, including avoiding the shaking of dirty linens and bag it in the guest room to eliminate excess contact while being transported to the laundry facility.
+In addition, hotel staff should use appropriate personal protection items, training, and hand hygiene to ensure their safety, and the safety of their colleagues and guests.